destinyamba/destinyamba/README.md

 - 👋 Hi, I’m @destinyamba
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning php
-- 💞️ I’m looking to collaborate on Java and Spring projects
+- 💞️ I’m looking to collaborate on Laravel projects
-- 📫 How to reach me ... email ambakederemo-d@ulster.ac.uk
+- 📫 How to reach me ... email destiny.amba@gmail.com

 <!---
 destinyamba/destinyamba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.